demisto/content/Packs/BreachRx/Integrations/BreachRx/README.md

 Automate your privacy Incident Response workflow through the BreachRx platform.
-This integration was integrated and tested with version xx of BreachRx
+This integration was integrated and tested with version 1.20 of BreachRx

 ## Configure BreachRx on Cortex XSOAR